Deziel0495/ImprovedTowTruckScript/README.md

 ## Known Issues
 If another player is next to you when the command is entered the vehicle may not attach/detach.
 Ask them to step away.
 This issue was present in the original script and I'm unaware of the cause.

+## Possible Future Features
+- Restricted vehicles.
+(Keep people from towing large vehicles such as a bus or plane.)
+- Allow towed vehicles to become detached if the truck overturns or explodes.
+- Restrict command to stationary vehicles.
+(Right now you can tow a vehicle driving by.)
+- Restrict usage distance.
+(Towed vehicle and truck must be near each other.)

 #### Join my Discord: http://discord.me/deziel0495